Tensor Fascia Lab

 ScarWork is hands-on, precise, and remarkably gentle.
 There is no digging, no aggressive manipulation.
 The touch is light and specific, working with the scar's own signals rather than forcing change.

 People often notice shifts quickly: a softening in the scar itself, a return of sensation to an area that had been numb, a release of tension that had become so familiar it was invisible.
 Sometimes the changes are local.
-Sometimes they ripple outward, a tightness elsewhere in the body that lifts, a breath that suddenly feels fuller.
+Sometimes they ripple outward: a breath that suddenly feels fuller, a shoulder that drops without being told to, a tightness in the hip that lifts even though that wasn't where we worked.

 Not every scar needs work.
 But many do, and most never receive it, because nobody thought to ask.

-If you're in Singapore and have a scar that has been quietly bothering you, or one you've simply accepted as part of how you feel now, it might be worth finding out what's still possible.
+If you're in Singapore and have a scar that has been quietly bothering you, or one you've simply stopped mentioning because you assumed this is just how your body is now, it's worth finding out what's still possible.
+Often, quite a lot is.

 Ready to begin?